h-s-i-u/DL-Final-AI-car-RL/README.md

 # Self-Driving Car Simulation with Deep RL — Reward vs. Observation Design

-> **A Comparative Study of Reward and Observation Design**
+> **PPO vs NEAT — A Comparative Study of Reward Shaping and Observation Engineering**
-> Department of Computer Science, Tunghai University — Undergraduate Capstone Project (專題報告)
+> Deep Learning course final report · Department of Computer Science, Tunghai University
-> Advisor: Prof. 陳仕偉 · Authors: 黃子修, 鄭聿宏, 侯姿佑 · June 2026
+> 黃子修 · 鄭聿宏 · 侯姿佑 — June 2026

 This project takes the open-source [NeuralNine/ai-car-simulation](https://github.com/NeuralNine/ai-car-simulation) — which trains a 2D self-driving car with **NEAT**, a gradient-free neuroevolution method — and rebuilds it into a standard **Gymnasium environment** trained with **PPO (Stable-Baselines3)**, turning it into a platform for systematic ablation.

-With the algorithm, hyperparameters, and seed all held fixed, we ask:
+With the algorithm, hyperparameters, and random seed all held fixed, we ask:

-> **Which matters more for policy quality — reward shaping or observation design — and which aspect of quality does each one actually improve?**
+> **For PPO, does changing the reward design or changing the observation design matter more — and which aspect of policy quality does each one affect?**

-This matters practically: when engineering effort is limited, should it go into *reward engineering* or into *representation design*?
-We answer it with a **2×2 factorial ablation** in which the only variables are the reward composition and the observation composition.
+We answer it with a **2×2 ablation** in which the only variables are the reward composition and the observation composition.

 **Documents:** [Full written report and presentation slides](https://drive.google.com/drive/folders/1uO0yORbg89gwcLztfRHHgSC6nyjCx31R?usp=sharing) (Google Drive)